Development projects

 Public Realm Strategy

 LSE's Public Realm Strategy (pdf) is one element of a broader strategy with the objective of delivering a university quarter comprising a world class estate.
-Since the publication of this strategy in 2013 LSE have worked with Westminster City Council to successfully complete the pedestrianisation and landscaping of the public realm in Sheffield Street, Houghton Street, Clare Market and most recently Portsmouth Street.
+LSE have been working with Westminster City Council since 2013 to successfully complete the pedestrianisation and landscaping of the public realm in Sheffield Street, Houghton Street, Clare Market and most recently Portsmouth Street.
 Plans are being agreed to start works in St. Clement's Lane in late 2022.

 New project requests